The Little Things (2021 film): Production

 The first draft was written by Hancock in 1993 for Steven Spielberg to direct, but Spielberg passed because he felt the story was too dark.
-Clint Eastwood, Warren Beatty, and Danny DeVito were all separately attached to direct before Hancock decided to helm his own screenplay.
+Clint Eastwood, Warren Beatty, and Danny DeVito were all separately attached before Hancock decided to direct it himself.
 Hancock said actor Brandon Lee, who died that year, wanted a role in the film after reading the script.
+Lee can be seen on the TV series Ohara playing in Sparma's apartment.

 In March 2019, Denzel Washington signed on to star in the film.
 In May, Rami Malek joined the cast.
 In August, Jared Leto entered into talks for the role of the suspected serial killer, Albert Sparma.
 Natalie Morales, Joris Jarsky, Sheila Houlahan and Sofia Vassilieva were cast in September, with Michael Hyatt, Kerry O'Malley, Jason James Richter, Isabel Arraiza and John Harlan Kim joining the cast of the film in October.
 In November, Chris Bauer was also added.

 Principal photography began on September 2, 2019, in Los Angeles, California.
 Filming wrapped in December 2019.

 Music

-The film's score was composed by Thomas Newman.

 Release

-The film was theatrically released in the United States on January 29, 2021 by Warner Bros.
+The film was theatrically released in the United States on January 29, 2021, by Warner Bros.
 Pictures.
 It also had a simultaneous release on the HBO Max streaming service for 31 days, as part of Warner Bros.' plan for all of its 2021 films.
 It was the most-watched item on the platform in its debut weekend, with Samba TV reporting that 1.4 million households streamed the film over its opening weekend.
 By the end of its first month, the film had been watched in over 3 million U.S. households.

 The film was released on Premium VOD on March 19, 2021.
 It was released by Warner Bros.
 Home Entertainment on digital on April 20, 2021.
 The film received a Blu-ray and DVD release on May 4, 2021, in the United States.
 The film was re-added to HBO Max on June 17, 2021.

 Reception

 Box office

-The Little Things grossed $15.3 million in the United States and Canada, and $15.7 million in other territories, for a worldwide total of $31 million.
+The Little Things grossed $15.3 million in the United States and Canada, and $15.5 million in other territories, for a worldwide total of $30.8 million.

 The film was released on the same day as the limited release of Nomadland and was projected to gross around $2.5 million in its opening weekend.
 It ended up debuting to $4.8 million from 2,171 theaters, topping the box office; 55% of the audience was male, while 80% were over the age of 25.
 Internationally, the film grossed $2.8 million from 18 markets for a worldwide start of $7.6 million.
 The film remained atop the box office both domestically and abroad in its second weekend, with $2.1 million and $1.4 million, respectively.
 The film made $2.4 million over its third weekend, the four-day President's Day slate, and was dethroned by holdover The Croods: A New Age, then made $1.2 million in its fourth weekend.